lgarest/drew/README.md

 This project is my small sandbox where I squeeze every bit of coding inspiration when I am not developing for a company.
 It's my way of having code freedom and explore interesting topics, without the need to rush or develop based on deadlines.

-It has concepts, snippets and ideas gathered across 9 years of software engineer development mainly focused at web development.

-Take this repository as a constant WIP.
+By the end of it, it should have concepts, snippets and ideas gathered across 9 years of software engineer development mainly focused at web development.
+Take this repository as a **constant WIP**.

 ## Disclaimer

-This repository contains small utilities aimed for personal growth, do not use them in production unless you know what you are doing with them.
+This repository contains small utilities aimed for personal growth, do **NOT** use them in production unless you know what you are doing.

 Probably you'll find a lot of room for improvements, PRs are welcome, but I am aiming at having small bitesize tools with simple responsibilities.